ibm-cloud-docs/power-iaas/faq.md

 | Primary function | Revert or restore the source disks to a desired state|Create a complete volume clone|
 | Ease of creation | Easy and quick process| Three-step process and takes a long time|
 | Pricing | Charged 30% of the regular storage rate| target volume storage plus the GRS costs|
-{: caption="Table 5.
-Differences between a snapshot and clone" caption-side="bottom"}
+{: caption="Differences between a snapshot and clone" caption-side="bottom"}

 See [Snapshots, cloning, and restoring](/docs/power-iaas?topic=power-iaas-snapshots-cloning) for more detailed information.